-To be honest, I’ve been so caught up in Dear Khloe that I haven’t wanted to get side-tracked in another project.
+St. Clair: To be honest, I’ve been so caught up in My Beautiful Black Hair that I haven’t wanted to get side-tracked in another project.
 I tend to overdo things–yes, I’ve been called a workaholic, but I’m working on finding balance.
 From publishing as an independent author to marketing and distribution, it’s a lot of work for one person to prepare for a book release.

 BUT!
-I have several ideas in mind, one of which is a follow up to Dear Khloe in which I’d document natural hair and Afrocentric hairstyles in other countries—especially African countries where so many of these natural hair traditions began.
+I have several ideas in mind, one of which is a follow-up to My Beautiful Black Hair in which I’d document natural hair and Afrocentric hairstyles in other countries—especially African countries where so many of these natural hair traditions began.
 Unrelated, I’d also like to return to the Ecuadorian Amazon (where I spent several weeks during my time abroad) and make a documentary about an Indigenous community called Tzawata, which is currently fighting for its land against large companies.

 A documentary about love would also be nice… we’ll see! 🙂